chris-cozy/kiby/README.md

 ### Miscellaneous Commands
 - /info - Display current stats on your Kirby
 - /leaderboard - Display the top ten Kirbys
+- /cooldowns - Display any current cooldowns on Kirby interactions
 - /ping - Show the bot's client and websocket ping
 ## Prerequisites
 Node.js